Police: Gunman dead after killing 2 at fire hydrant factory - WTMJ

 “The person was deceased from what appears to be a self-inflicted gunshot wound,” Police Chief Jamie Smith told Al.com.

-ALBERTVILLE, Ala.
-(AP) — A worker at a fire hydrant plant in Alabama pulled out a gun and began firing early Tuesday, killing two people and wounding two more, police said.

-The gunfire broke out about 2:30 a.m. at a Mueller Co. plant in Albertville, Police Chief Jamie Smith told news outlets.
-The gunman then got in a vehicle and left the factory, and police have yet to make an arrest, he said.
+The gunfire — among the latest in a spate of shootings across the U.S. — broke out about 2:30 a.m. at a Mueller Co. plant in Albertville, Smith told reporters.
+The gunman then got in a vehicle and left the factory.
+His body was found hours later inside a car in Guntersville, about 15 miles (24 kilometers) away, Smith said.

 Smith says it wasn’t immediately clear what prompted the shooting.